sp94/Peacock.jl/paper/paper.md

 `Peacock.jl` is a Julia package for studying photonic crystals using the Plane Wave Expansion Method [references].

-Photonic crystals are materials whose optical properties arise from the structure of the material. `Peacock.jl` is named for the irridescent colours of peacock feathers which arise not from pigmentation but from their photonic crystal structure, as shown in \autoref{fig:zoom}.
-These effects are strongest when the periodicity of the structure is comparable to the wavelength of light.
+Photonic crystals are materials whose optical properties arise from the structure of the material, and `Peacock.jl` is named for the irridescent colours of peacock feathers which arise not from pigmentation but from their photonic crystal structure, as shown in \autoref{fig:zoom}.

+The response of a photonic crystal is strongest when the periodicity of the structure is comparable to the wavelength of light.
 For visible light, photonic crystals are built from components that are just a few hundred nanometers in size.
 Advances in nanofabrication mean that 'designer'